Luxembourg alternative investment vehicles – unregulated (Part 1 of 3 Series)

 S.à r.l. (société à responsabilité limitée – Private limited liability company), SCA (societé en commandite par actions – Partnership limited by shares)

-These are suitable for not too many shareholders/investors who are managed by someone amongst them or by the outsider.
+These types of funds are suitable for not too many shareholders/investors and are managed by someone amongst them or by the outsider.

 SNC (société en nom collectif – General partnership), SCS (société en commandite simple – Limited partnership), SCSp (société en commandite spéciale – Special limited partnership)